A-LEVEL Psychology

 Course Content

-Approaches in Psychology – how different approaches assume human behaviour can be explained using specific
+- Approaches in Psychology – how different approaches assume human behaviour can be explained using specific key concepts

-Social Influence – why some people conform and obey and why some people don’t; how social change takes place
+- Social Influence – why some people do or don’t conform and obey in different social situations and how social change takes place

-Psychopathology – definitions and evaluation of abnormality; approaches to explain and treat mental health disorders.
+- Clinical Psychology and Mental Health – definitions in the field of mental health, approaches to explain and treat mental health disorders

-Gender – the differences between sex and gender, biological, cognitive and psychodynamic explanations of gender development, atypical sex chromosome patterns, the influence of culture, media and role models explaining gender development, atypical gender development - gender dysphoria
+- Gender – biological, cognitive and social learning explanations for gender development, atypical sex chromosome patters and gender dysphoria

-Schizophrenia – how schizophrenia is clinically classified; approaches used to explain and treat schizophrenia
+- Schizophrenia – clinical symptoms, approaches used to explain and treat schizophrenia

 Assessment Criteria